 Peaks match public-subsidised fashion shows.
 The phrase is a mark of journalism that's influenced by PR too.
 If the phrase were not a piece of public relations, it would be clearer.
 "Ethical" is a category of adjectives; it is not a specific adjective.
 "Fashion" can mean something fashioned, or the peoples' choice from things that can be fashioned; it is not a specific noun.

 The directorship of Ethical Fashion Forum is mainly a group of consultants and overlaps with the directorship of a government PR agency - Futerra - that has some of the brands as clients.
 I guess that the purpose of vague words is to beg the question "what is ethical fashion?", so that it can be answered in any way the speaker wants.
 The next stages of the speech have been to pretend that all fashion is made in third world countries, and pretend that high street retail and PR are great benefits to the UK economy.
 When I googled "ethical fashion" on an image search I found just that question put back to me from Ethical Fashion Forum themselves.
 What is Ethical Fashion?
 A PR initiative that UK taxpayers have subsidised in order to put UK taxpayers out of work.

-Simone Cipriani is now US-based, like other directors of Ethical Fashion Forum.
+Simone Cipriani is now US-based, like some other Ethical Fashion Forum directors.

 where did the UK "ethical fashion" label come from so fast?

 Ethical Trading Initiative is a more worthy trade association of large clothing importers founded in 1998 to co-ordinate their public statements and supplier codes in a way that shares costs for the common good.
 The Department for International Development gives them a grant.
 They have never promoted anything called "Ethical Fashion" and have criticised members for claiming membership as a badge in itself.
 The title of the organisation seems chosen to be vague.